-- 9.1.14 The commercial fisheries EIA will broadly follow the EIA methodology set out in Chapter 5: Environmental Impact Assessment Methodology.
-Specifically, the commercial fisheries EIA will take note of the guidance contained within the NPS for Renewable Energy Infrastructure (NPS EN-3) (DECC, 2011b) with regard to consultation and impact assessment upon commercial fisheries. - 9.1.15 Relevant issues that were raised during the previously conducted consultations for Project One and Project Two, as well as the Race Bank offshore wind farm (which is located 26 km from the Hornsea Three offshore ECR corridor search area) will also be taken into account for the Hornsea Three impact assessment, where applicable.
+- 9.1.14 The commercial fisheries EIA will broadly follow the EIA methodology set out in Chapter 5: commercial fisheries. - 9.1.15 Relevant issues that were raised during the previously conducted consultations for Project the Hornsea Three impact assessment, where applicable.

-- 9.1.16 A range of potential impacts on commercial fisheries have been identified which may occur during the construction, operation and maintenance, and decommissioning phases of Hornsea Three.
-The potential impacts that have been scoped into the Hornsea Three commercial fisheries EIA are outlined in Table 9.1 below, together with a description of any additional data collection (e.g. site-specific surveys) that will be required to enable a full assessment of the impacts. - 9.1.17 On the basis of the baseline commercial fisheries information currently available and the project description outlined in Chapter 3: Project Description, a number of impacts are proposed to be scoped out of the assessment for commercial fisheries.
-These impacts are outlined, together with a justification for scoping them out, in Table 9.2.
+- 9.1.16 A range of potential impacts on commercial fisheries have been identified which may occur impacts. - 9.1.17 On the basis of the baseline commercial fisheries information currently available and the outlined, together with a justification for scoping them out, in Table 9.2.